Insurance Body Shop Locators vs Independent Directories: Which Should You Trust?

 Cases where insurer locator may fit

-• The damage is minor and straightforward.
+• Damage is minor and straightforward

-• The vehicle is older, and strict OEM preference is less important.
+• The vehicle is older and strict OEM preference is less important

-• A trusted local DRP shop already has strong reviews.
+• A trusted local DRP shop already has strong reviews

 Cases where independent directories may fit better

-• The repair is complex or structural.
+• The repair is complex or structural

-• The car is newer, premium, or has advanced driver-assistance systems.
+• The car is newer, premium, or has advanced driver-assistance systems

-• The owner wants strong control over parts selection.
+• You want control over parts selection

-• The insurer’s suggested shop has weak reviews or limited transparency.
+• The insurer's suggested shop has weak reviews or limited transparency

 Risk-based thinking